Generic name: abatacept 250mg in 15mL

 Juvenile Idiopathic Arthritis

-The recommended dose of ORENCIA for patients 6 to 17 years of age with juvenile idiopathic arthritis who weigh less than 75 kg is 10 mg/kg intravenously calculated based on the patient’s body weight at each administration.
-Pediatric patients weighing 75 kg or more should be administered ORENCIA following the adult intravenous dosing regimen, not to exceed a maximum dose of 1000 mg.
-ORENCIA should be administered as a 30-minute intravenous infusion.
+The recommended dose of ORENCIA for patients 6 to 17 years of age with juvenile idiopathic arthritis who weigh less than 75 kg is 10 mg/kg intravenously [see Dosage and Administration (2.3)] calculated based on the patient’s body weight at each administration.
+Pediatric patients weighing 75 kg or more should be administered ORENCIA following the adult intravenous dosing regimen (Table 1), not to exceed a maximum dose of 1000 mg.
+ORENCIA lyophilized powder should be reconstituted and administered after dilution [see Dosage and Administration (2.3)] as a 30-minute intravenous infusion.
 Following the initial administration, ORENCIA should be given at 2 and 4 weeks after the first infusion and every 4 weeks thereafter.
 Any unused portions in the vials must be immediately discarded.

 Preparation and Administration Instructions for Intravenous Infusion